Capybara Intelligence: Exploring the Smart Behavior and Social Cognition

 Problem-Solving Skills

-When it comes to problem-solving, capybaras exhibit remarkable resourcefulness in navigating their environment.
+Regarding problem-solving, capybaras exhibit remarkable resourcefulness in navigating their environment.
 They are adept at finding food, avoiding predators, and adapting to changes in their surroundings.
 Their ability to use their intelligence for practical purposes showcases their adaptive problem-solving skills.

 Adaptability within Their Ecological Niche